 Once you have made the decision to proceed with IVF treatment, it is really important that you call the Patient Liaison Administration team on the first day of your period, to organise payment, ensure that you are ready to start treatment, check your Medicare details so that you can access rebates (if eligible), and confirm your preferred payment option.
 The Patient Liaison Administrator will organise for you to speak with a member of your nursing team, who will co-ordinate your treatment.

 Step 7: Treatment Begins

 To commence your IVF treatment, call your PLA to advise of day 1 of your period.
 Your PLA will then transfer you to the nurses.
-The nurses will provide information on beginning the oral contraceptive pill (OCP) on day 5 of your period.
 The nurses will then coordinate the dates of the remainder of your IVF treatment plan.

 Down regulation medication is used to suppress your own natural hormones (referred to as down regulation) so that we can control the IVF cycle.
 When the Follicle Stimulating Hormone is introduced and the eggs start to grow it will stop them from being released naturally.
 This medication is continued until the trigger injection two days prior to egg collection.